213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 * the test is the most important part of filter since it already knows it needs to return those elements that pass.

+ No need to return whole state in setState as new state will merge with current state.

+ Need to use setState so we don't mutate state directly.

+ # Gist 5 Invoke function to modify state

+Remove friend from list.
+The parent has the state (list of friends) and the child FriendList has the actual ul > li > button that we need to click to remove from the list the parent has.